DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/description.md

 ## Resize and Position

-To specify the Popup's size, use the [height](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#width) properties.
+To specify Popup size, use the [height](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#width) properties.

 In this demo, each Popup's location is relative to the image.
 The code specifies the **my**, **at**, and **of** properties of the [position](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#position) object.
 The configuration in the demo reads as follows: "place **my** `center` side **at** the `bottom` side **of** the `#image${employee.ID}` element."